laboon/ebook/text/50_writing_testable_code.md

 }
 ```

 Note that you are passing in the Duck and the Otter in the constructor, thus moving the responsibility for creating them outside of the Pond class.
-Because of this, you don't have to send in actual ducks and otters, but mocks, which can then verify that the `say()` method was called with the parameter "Hi!"
+Because of this, you don't have to send in actual ducks and otters.
+Instead you can send in mocks, which can then verify that the `say()` method was called with the parameter "Hi!"
 Dependency injection will allow you to test your methods much more easily than having dependencies automatically created.

 ## TUFs and TUCs